oracle-quickstart/terraform-oci-multicloud-gcp/docs/tutorials/adbs-terraform/README.md

 <walkthrough-footnote>[OCI Multicloud Landing Zone for Google Cloud](https://github.com/oracle-quickstart/terraform-oci-multicloud-gcp)</walkthrough-footnote>

 ## Authenication Google CLI & Terraform
+### Cloud Shell

-- When you firstly use `gcloud` or `terraform` in the **Cloud Shell**, it prompts you to authorize like below.
+- When you firstly use `gcloud` or `terraform`, it prompts you to authorize like below and you will see it in next step.
   ![Authorize Cloud Shell](https://github.com/oracle-quickstart/terraform-oci-multicloud-gcp/blob/adbs-ai/images/gcp-authorize-cloud-shell.png?raw=true)
-- Simply click Authorize to allow the tool to use your credentials to make calls.
+- Simply click Authorize when you see it to allow the tool using your credentials to make calls.
+- You can skip the below if you're using Cloud Shell.

+### Local Shell
-- Or you can use the following commands for authorizing CLI and Terraform in **local shell** environment.
-Follow the links for more details.
+- Use the following commands for authorizing CLI and Terraform, or follow the links for more details.
   - [**Google Cloud CLI**](https://cloud.google.com/sdk/docs/authorizing#auth-google): `gcloud auth login`
   - [**Terraform**](https://cloud.google.com/docs/terraform/authentication#local_dev_environment) `gcloud auth application-default login`